 Did Alaska accept the Medicaid Expansion?

+This site is privately owned and is not associated with the government.
+It contains information to help you in your Medicaid application process.
 In 2012, Alaska was offered an Affordable Care Act Medicaid expansion, an extension of Medicaid that is also referred to as the ACA Medicaid expansion or the Obamacare Medicaid expansion.
 The ACA Medicaid expansion sought to help millions of Americans qualify for Medicaid services.
 While each state was offered the opportunity to join the Obamacare Medicaid expansion plan, none of them were required to be a part of the expansion.
 Many have asked, “What is the expansion of Medicaid and how does it affect my state?”
 The states that choose to accept the expansion now allow many residents to apply for Medicaid based on income requirements alone.
 This means that those who earn less than 138 percent of the federal poverty level can now be enrolled in Medicaid.
 The new Alaska Affordable Care Act Medicaid eligibility requirements differ from existing Medicaid requirements, as Medicaid traditionally uses other factors like age and disability to determine if an applicant qualifies for benefits.
 To answer the question “What is the Obamacare Medicaid expansion and how does it affect Alaska?” continue reading the sections below.

 ACA Medicaid Expansion in Alaska